 In the article, we will learn what pressure systems are and the different types of pressure systems that we observe while forecasting the weather and their effects on us.
+Let us also know about the low-pressure system and high-pressure system.

 What are Pressure Systems?